 The main focus of my lab is finding novel gene therapy approaches for intractable neurological diseases, with rapid potential for translation.
 We start by investigating the pathophysiological mechanisms of disease and then use novel insights to develop and improve therapeutic tools to cure them.
 We use cutting-edge technologies such as CRISPR and synthetic promoters to overcome current limitations to gene therapy and develop new approaches for curing currently untreatable genetic diseases such as Dravet Syndrome and Episodic Ataxia-1, and acquired pharmaco-resistant temporal lobe epilepsies.
-We use techniques ranging from molecular biology to in vitro and in vivo electrophysiology, in both cell lines and animal models, and iPSC-derived neurons from patients.
+We use techniques ranging from molecular biology to in vitro and in vivo electrophysiology, in both cell lines and animal models, and iPSC-derived neurons and organoids from patients.
 We collaborate with several groups worldwide to complement our techniques and to accelerate our goal of finding innovative cures for devastating pathologies.

 Gene Therapy for Epilepsy

 Gene therapy holds promise as a treatment for genetic epilepsies but also as a rational replacement for surgical treatment of pharmaco-resistant focal epilepsy.
 However, current experimental gene therapies rely either on permanent modification of neuronal function, or on exogenous delivery of agonists to achieve on-demand modulation, and do not discriminate between neurons involved in seizures and healthy neighbour neurons.
 The lab aims to develop and explore new gene therapy approaches for targeting neurons involved in seizure generation.